wp-plugins/white-label-cms/readme.txt

 5. Customize the homepage

 == Changelog ==

+= 1.4.6 =
+Patch submitted by Chris @ iThemes.
+Better support for users of iThemes.

 = 1.4.5 =
 Changed how media menu is hidden to allow both hiding the menu and still able to add content.
 (Small bug)